avadae/programming4/slides/sound_services/sound_services.md

 Make use of an **Event Queue** to add “play sound” requests for the other thread Your thread processes the requests from the queue and while there is nothing in it, **does nothing**.
  - Think: how would you implement this?
-The thread needs to be notified when there is work to be done.
+The sound thread needs to be **notified** when there is work to be done.

 Also think about **Pimpl**!
 We do not want to expose the used audio library to the user of our engine.